-Digital Diagnostics hosted the Congressional Healthy Futures Task Force, Modernization Subcommittee for an IDx-DR demo and roundtable discussion focused on opportunities for using AI to improve health outcomes and save taxpayer dollars.
+Digital Diagnostics hosted the Congressional Healthy Futures Task Force, Modernization Subcommittee for an LumineticsCore™ (formerly known as IDx-DR) demo and roundtable discussion focused on opportunities for using AI to improve health outcomes and save taxpayer dollars.

 Digital Diagnostics has worked hard to promote equitable access to high quality healthcare for all, through rigorously validated, ethically designed AI.
 Most recently, we worked with stakeholders to publish our reimbursement framework for AI.
 We were also honored to participate in the American Diabetes Association’s annual scientific meeting to showcase how implementing autonomous AI in Federally Qualified Health Centers (FQHC) improves access to care for the most vulnerable and underserved populations.